awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-ssm-agent.md

 # Sending SSM Agent logs to CloudWatch Logs<a name="monitoring-ssm-agent"></a>

 AWS Systems Manager Agent \(SSM Agent\) is Amazon software that runs on your EC2 instances and your hybrid instances \(on\-premises instances and virtual machines\) that are configured for Systems Manager\.
-SSM Agent processes requests from the Systems Manager service in the cloud and configures your machine as specified in the request\.
+SSM Agent processes requests from the Systems Manager service in cloud and configures your machine as specified in the request\.
 For more information about SSM Agent, see [Working with SSM Agent](ssm-agent.md)\.

 In addition, following the steps below, you can configure SSM Agent to send log data to Amazon CloudWatch Logs\.